Orioles rally vs. Rays' bullpen to win finale

 The Rays used five pitchers after starter Nathan Karns' five scoreless innings and got on the board with James Loney's solo shot in the second.
 Logan Forsythe drove in another run in the fifth on an RBI single.

-MOMENTS THAT MATTERED Seventh-inning comeback: Red-hot Jimmy Paredes tied the game and improved to 6-for-11 with six RBIs with runners in scoring position, while Jones delivered the big blow with a base hit to center field.
+Seventh-inning comeback: Red-hot Jimmy Paredes tied the game and improved to 6-for-11 with six RBIs with runners in scoring position, while Jones delivered the big blow with a base hit to center field.